rafaelclaycon/medo-delirio-api/README.md

 ## Curious about how this runs?

 This is an API built for the [Medo e Delírio iOS app](https://github.com/rafaelclaycon/MedoDelirioBrasilia) written in 100% Swift that relies on the [Vapor framework](https://vapor.codes) to work.
-It runs on a Linux VM (Ubuntu to be specific) that costs me just 5 Dollars a month and serves an average of 6,000 unique users, sync system and all.
-Neat, right?
+It runs on a Linux VM (Ubuntu to be specific) that costs me just 5 Dollars a month and serves an average of 5,000 unique monthly users, sync system and all.
+I think that's pretty neat.

-## 🚧 Known glaring shortcoming 🚧
+## 🚧 Work in Progress 🚧

 This project does not use random access tokens or any other client-server communication security measure.
 This is a small project coded by just me (a mostly front-end person) and no personal life-threatening information is sent back and forth.
 I do plan on adding HTTPS support in the near future.